What’s next as House committees launch impeachment probes

 The complaint from the whistleblower, whose identity is not publicly known, was released Thursday after acting Director of National Intelligence Joseph Maguire withheld it from Congress for weeks.

-The inspector general who handled that complaint, Michael Atkinson, is slated to testify to the intelligence panel behind closed doors on Oct.
+The inspector general who handled that complaint, Michael Atkinson, is slated to testify to the Intelligence Committee in private on Oct.
 4, according to a person familiar with the committee who was spoke on condition of anonymity to discuss internal deliberations.

-Lawmakers on the intelligence panel said Friday that they also want to speak to White House aides who were present for the call and to Rudy Giuliani, the president’s personal lawyer, who urged the investigations.
+Lawmakers on the committee said Friday that they also want to speak to White House aides who were present for the call and to Rudy Giuliani, the president’s personal lawyer, who urged the investigations.

 Democrats say they hope to finish the investigation in a matter of weeks — perhaps even before Thanksgiving.